lalasray/Render-3D-pose-from-a-video/README.md

 ## How to Use it

 1. clone this repository
-2. Collab -> Open Notebook -> Github -> files -> file upload -> upload bvh_skeleton, utils and camera.h5 -> Run all cells -> Save output in bvh format
+2. Collab -> Open Notebook -> Github -> Run all cells -> Save output in bvh format
 3. Import bvh file to blender & render.
 4. Create a custom Mesh with rig to put that animation.(TODO)